Middle school (grades 6-8) · Tampa, FL

 What is the racial and ethnic makeup of Dowdell Middle Magnet School?

-The largest demographic group at Dowdell Middle Magnet School is Hispanic or Latino at 57.5%.
-The school serves a diverse student body in TAMPA, FL.
+The largest demographic group at Dowdell Middle Magnet School is Hispanic or Latino at 57.5% of enrollment, in Tampa, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 59.0/100.

 What is the Resource Investment Index for Dowdell Middle Magnet School?

-Dowdell Middle Magnet School has a Resource Investment Index of 31/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Dowdell Middle Magnet School has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page